leftouterjoins/devenv/README.md

 # devenv

-You shell and dev environment, containerized.
+Your shell and dev environment, containerized.